eccenca/documentation.eccenca.com/docs/consume/consuming-graphs-with-sql-databases/index.md

 ## Introduction

 If direct access to the knowledge graph is not sufficient, fragments of the Knowledge Graph may also be pushed into external SQL databases.
-While in general all supported databases can also be written into, optimized writing support is available and packaged for MySQL and MariaDB.
+While in general all supported databases can also be written to, optimized writing support is available and packaged for MySQL and MariaDB.

 See the documentation of the JDBC dataset for more details.